 - 10.1 A passive light system of retro-reflective material shall be provided.
 This shall conform to the technical specification detailed in IMO SOLAS 83, Chapter III, Resolution A.658(16), Annex 2 or equivalent.
-A minimum area of 300cm (46in) shall be provided.
-This material shall be placed on surfaces which are normally above the water when the lifejacket is in use. - 10.2 Each lifejacket shall be fitted with a light that meets the requirements of paragraph 4.2 of EN394:1994 Type B. An additional flashing light that flashes at a rate between 50 and 70 flashes per minute and has an effective luminous intensity of at least 0.75cd shall also be fitted.
-The location of the lights shall be such that maximum practical conspicuity is achieved with the lifejacket worn in the normal manner when in the water.
-The lights shall activate automatically and have a manually operated on/off switch. - 10.3 A whistle shall be provided which complies with the requirements of paragraph 4.3 of EN394:1994 or equivalent.
+A minimum area of 300cm2 (46in2) shall be provided.
+This material shall be placed on surfaces which are normally above the water when the lifejacket is in use. - 10.2 Each lifejacket shall be fitted with a flashing survivor locator light that meets the requirements of ETSO-C85a.
+The light shall flash at a rate between 50 and 70 flashes per minute.
+The location of the light shall be such that maximum practical conspicuity is achieved with the lifejacket worn in the normal manner when in the water.
+The light shall activate automatically and have a manually operated on/off switch.